 Transition planning involves preparing for the financial and lifestyle changes that take place as you transition from training to practice.
 This is a period when a lot of new decisions need to be made.

 As mentioned in part one of this segment, all financial considerations for a physician’s transition to practice require cash.

 How much should you save for your transition period?
-Based on our experience, we’ve worked with physicians who may need anywhere from $5,000 - $40,000.
+Based on our experience, we’ve worked with physicians who need anywhere from $5,000 - $40,000.

 Typical Transition Period Scenario:

-Financial Planner and Partner with Spaugh Dameron Tenny since 2002.
-With the help of his team, John created a lecture series called Physicians Financial Focus, authored a book call The Residents Survival Guide and has coached hundreds and hundreds of physicians from residency/fellowship into practice.
+John Dameron has been a financial planner and partner with Spaugh Dameron Tenny since 2002.
+With the help of the SDT team, John created a lecture series called Physicians Financial Focus, authored a book entitled The Residents and Fellows Financial Survival Guide, and has coached hundreds of physicians from residency/fellowship into practice.
 His expertise has also been featured on KevinMD.